andrewchambers/hermes/doc/installing.md

 $ jpm build
 ```

+This is useful as it ensures you have exactly the same build environment as are used for releases.

 ## Multi user install

- Hermes also supports a shared global package store.

-To use hermes in this mode requires slightly more configuration.
+Hermes also supports a shared system package store, though to use hermes in this mode requires slightly more configuration.

 First install hermes as root: